shankararul/dbt_eda_tools/README.md

 > ✅ Timeseries column exploration
 `Get summary statistics such as Start date, End date, estimated granularity of the timeseries (day,month,year), null values for timeseries columns`

+🚧 Debug Preview during dbt build/run (Coming soon) `Prints the row count for both tables & views / preview of the model in the terminal during dbt build/run`

 🚧 Fill Missing Dates (Coming soon)
 `Fills the missing dates in a model for the specified dimensions and filters according to the time granularity expected`